 There is nothing more miserable that getting a few miles into a run and realizing you didn’t dress warm enough.

-Your first priority when layering for a run should be to keep your head and core warm.
+Your first priority when dressing for jogging in winter should be to keep your head, hands and core warm.
 These areas are the primary source of heat and blood flow within your body – a cold core or head translate to chills throughout your entire body.

 Men and women with thin hair should be especially conscious of keeping their heads warm on a run.
 Try a lightweight hat or thick headband to keep heat from escaping.
-Vests and base layers are a great way to ensure your core stay warm throughout all those cold weather miles.
+Vests and base layers are a great way to ensure your core stay warm throughout a jog in cold weather.

 Change quickly when you return.